amphitheatre-app/docs/content/web3-developer-guide/getting-started/aleo.md

 +++
-title = "Run a Aleo application" description = "Learn how to deploy a Aleo application on Amphitheatre" weight = 1
+title = "Run a Aleo application" description = "How to develop smart contract programs on Aleo" weight = 1
 +++

-Getting an application running on Amphitheatre is essentially working out how to package it as a deployable image.
-Once packaged it can be deployed to the Amphitheatre platform.
+Running Web2 applications on Amphitheatre differs from running Web3 applications, therefore, before deploying Aleo smart contracts, you need to first build the contracts, then deploy them to the DevNet within the cluster to observe the execution of the contracts.

 ## The Example Application